pete-gordon/oricutron/ReadMe.txt

 hex or % for binary.
 Pretty much everything is output in hex.

-In most places where you can enter a number or address, you can pass a CPU or VIA register.
-(VIA registers are prefixed with V, e.g. VDDRA).
+In most places where you can enter a number or address, you can pass a CPU or VIA register (VIA registers are prefixed with V, e.g. VDDRA).
 Anywhere you can pass an address, you can also use a symbol.

 Commands: